gini/gini-vision-lib-android/componentapiexample/README.md

 Gini API SDK
 ============

-The Gini API SDK is created in each Activity it is used.
+The Gini API SDK is created in and accessed using the `ComponentApiApp`.
 The `SingleDocumentAnalyzer` helps with managing document analysis.

 Customization
 =============